tanzid64/task-remote-kitchen/README.md

 - [x] Implement permission checks in your APIs to ensure that only authorized users (connected to a specific restaurant) can create, modify, or view the menu and place orders.

 **Ordering and Payment**
-- [ ] Integrate Stripe API for payment processing.
+- [x] Integrate Stripe API for payment processing.
 You can use the stripe library or any other Django-friendly Stripe package.
-- [ ] Create API endpoints for processing payments.
-- [ ] Implement a secure and efficient way to handle payment information, such as using Stripe tokens.
+- [x] Implement a secure and efficient way to handle payment information, such as using Stripe tokens.
-- [ ] Create models for orders, including necessary fields such as items, quantity, price, etc.
+- [x] Create models for orders, including necessary fields such as items, quantity, price, etc.
-- [ ] Implement APIs for creating and managing orders.
-- [ ] Connect the ordering system to the menu, ensuring that users can create orders based on the available menu items.
+- [x]Connect the ordering system to the menu, ensuring that users can create orders based on the available menu items.

+### API Documentation
+Documented by POSTMAN
+Link:

 ### Project Installation Guide